Noxlumina/Portfolio_AngularJS/README.md

 <li>Docker</li>

-I have created a Dockerfile for trying without having Angular CLI or Node.js installed on his computer.
+Similarly, I've crafted a Dockerfile to facilitate testing without requiring the installation of Angular CLI or Node.js on your computer.
+This simplifies the process and provides a consistent environment for experimentation.
 <ol>for creating the image:</ol>

 ```